 - DO NOT take any cough or cold medications without notifying DermaHealth.

-- Make sure you have all prescribed medications filled and on hand to start accordingly prior to procedure.
-Bring with you the day of procedure.
+- Make sure you have all prescribed medications filled and on hand to start accordingly prior to the procedure.
+Bring with you the day of the procedure.

 - Begin taking Vitamin K (5mg) daily 7 days prior to your procedure and continue taking them for 3 days following your procedure.
 DermaHealth carries this product for your convenience.